-Administration Properties page 58 Quality-of-Service Properties page 58

-Administration Properties

-Administration properties control the behavior of event channels and cannot be set on other objects.
-They are supported by the AdminPropertiesAdmin interface, which provides the accessor operations get_admin() and set_admin().

-The notification service supports the following administration properties:

-MaxConsumers

-MaxSuppliers

-MaxQueueLength

-RejectNewEvents

-Quality-of-Service Properties

-Quality-of-service properties control the behavior of all notification service components and can be set on any notification service object, including messages.
-They are supported by the QosAdmin interface, which provides accessor operations get_qos() and set_qos().

-Table 2 lists the quality-of-service properties and the component types on which they can be set.
-Some properties have more specific restrictions; these are discussed in the property descriptions (see "Property Descriptions" on page 69).
+In This Section This section covers the following topics: Administration Properties page 58 Quality-of-Service Properties page 58 Administration Properties Administration properties control the behavior of event char set on other objects.
+They are supported by the AdminProper interface, which provides the accessor operations get_admin set_admin(). rtiesAdmin The notification service supports the following administration on properties: MaxConsumers MaxSuppliers MaxQueueLength RejectNewEvents Quality-of-Service Properties Quality-of-service properties control the behavior of all notific components and can be set on any notification service object, messages.
+They are supported by the QoSAdmin interface, whit accessor operations get_gos() and set_gos(). t, including Table 2 lists the quality-of-service properties and the compo- they can be set.
+Some properties have more specific restricti discussed in the property descriptions (see "Property Descriptions") ions; these are

+Property Message Proxy Admin Channel

+EventReliability Y Y

+ConnectionReliability Y Y Y

+Priority Y Y Y Y

+OrderPolicy Y Y Y